UVA Advance Course Catalog

 This course is about Russia and the Soviet Union.
 It is designed to explore some of this country's major political themes of the twentieth century through an understanding of Russia's history, culture and politics.

-RELG 1040: Introduction to Asian Religions
+Religion: Introduction to Asian Religions (RELH 1040)

 Hinduism, Buddhism, Confucianism, and Daoism have shaped and continue to shape art, culture, philosophy, politics, and daily life in Asia and across the globe.
 This course offers an introduction to the history, beliefs, and practices of these four traditions, as well as an opportunity for students to reflect critically on their own views about ultimate reality, the self, and what it means to live a meaningful life.